ManilaWitcheryResearch/FrogMod/README.txt

 1. run ./gradlew setupDecompWorkspace
 2. Import Gradle project in IDEA Intellij
 3. run ./gradlew genIntellijRuns
-4. for building, run ./gradlew build, get jat at build/libs/frogmod-${version}.jar
+4. for packaging, run ./gradlew build, get jat at build/libs/frogmod-${version}.jar
-5. for running local environment, run ./gradlew runClient
+5. for running test environment from command line, run ./gradlew runClient|runServer
+6. for running from Intellij, goto Run -> Edit Configurations..., select profiles in the left window, and set Use classpath of module field to FrogMod_main Then just run the profiles

 Orignal README.txt Below: